-Worried about the quality of high street walking boots?
+Worried about the quality of high-street walking boots?
 We give the Peter Storm Ormskirk Walking Boots a test.
-Plus tips on what to look for when buying walking boots in the high street.
+Plus, tips on what to look for when buying walking boots on the high street.

 ***In this review of the Peter Storm Ormskirk walking boots, we give them a good dunking to see how waterproof they really are. ***

 Not everyone can justify the money for a pair of high-end walking boots, especially when you have kids to kit out too, and perhaps you don't get out hiking as much as you would like.

 Well, you can get some decent boots on the high street that don't cost too much.

 We tried out the Peter Storm Ormskirk walking boots.
 At the time of writing this they were on offer at both Millets and Blacks or £40.